jungyeul/alignment-based-PARSEVAL/case1_ptb23_dir/readme.md

   END: 2024-01-21 12:00:54.701044
 ```

-This page shows how to reproduce the original evalb's reuslts by using jp-evalb, and we provide the `diff.txt` file.
-The diff file shows that we reproduced the exactly same results by discarding punctuation marks.
-One sentence result would be different because their token numbers are matched, and evalb could not deal with it:
+This page demonstrates how to replicate the original results from evalb using jp-evalb.
+We provide the `diff.txt` file, which indicates that we have successfully reproduced the exact results by excluding punctuation marks.
+However, there may be a discrepancy in a single sentence due to matching token numbers, which evalb cannot handle.
+Consequently, the final results for all sentences differ between evalb (`evalb.txt`) and jp-evalb (`jp-evalb-original.txt`).
 ```
 1962 : Length unmatch (19|18)
 ```
-Therefore, the final result for all sentences are different between evalb and jp-evalb.